valek007/MyCar/README.md

 # MyCar
 My First Beginner Steps with GitHub.
-That app is very simple, is just contains one frame with lambo image.
+That app is very simple, just contains one frame with lambo image.